This week we asked product expert Bonnie Mackay: How does one go about designing an amazing product?

 Their desire to focus on that segment of the population is understandable: By 2030, seniors are projected to account for nearly 20 percent of the population — that’s approximately 72 million seniors.
 And a 2012 Nielsen study suggested that people 65 and older control 70 percent of disposable income in the United States.

 But to get a slice of that substantial pie, it’s crucial for companies to design products that truly take into consideration the market they’re targeting.
 Many products designed for seniors, although well-intentioned, tend to pose a number of challenges.
-They can be confusing to use and don’t always fit seamlessly into actual lifestyles, according to Aging by Design: An Innovation Action Map, a guide created by AARP and design firm Frog Design.
+They can be confusing to use and don’t always fit seamlessly into actual lifestyles, according to Aging by Design: Innovation Action Map, a guide created by AARP and design firm frog design.

 Here’s what Bonnie Mackay said about designing a good product:

 - Good design is cross-generational and universal in its function.

 - When I am both critiquing and selecting, I look for a design that enhances our life.
 When it is held, used, sat on and worn, the experience is AH HAH …YES!

 - And I always ask: Have you personally used or worn your product?
 I am always amazed who has not.
 The key to its success is the experience of your creation.
 I learned this from Sori Yanagi, Ward Bennett, Reiko Sudo and Michael Graves.
 Both Sori and Ward would not allow a product to go into production unless their samples worked.
 Reiko does the same with her textiles.
 Before I taught my class on universal design, Michael made me sit in his new wheelchair design for three hours.
 He was in his own at that time.
 I will never forget that experience.

 Here read more about Bonnie’s story

 Here read about fashion designer Jackie Villevoye, age 62